joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 ## File Copying

-Let's say we want to loop until a End of File is reached.
+Let's say we want to loop until an End of File is reached.
-For that, C includes a special value. that's `EOF`.
+For that, C includes a special value, `EOF`.
 This value is unique, so it can't be confused with any real character.
-EOF is an integer defined in <stdio.h>,so we cannot store it in a char, we're going to use int.
+EOF is an integer defined in `<stdio.h>`, so we cannot store it in a char, we're going to use int.

 {% highlight c %}
 main()